 In traditional reentrancy, an attacker calls Contract A, which transfers ETH to the attacker's contract.
-The attacker's fallback function calls back into Contract A before the first call finished, withdrawing again.
-The contract's balance is decremented twice, but the fund transfer happens twice too.
+The attacker's fallback function calls back into Contract A before the first call finishes, withdrawing again.
+The balance is decremented twice but the fund transfer executes twice.
 The attacker drains the contract.

 The fix is the nonReentrant modifier (Checks-Effects-Interactions pattern):